 Start the topping when the cake is almost done.
 Combine 1/2 cup brown sugar, butter, cream and coconut in a heavy saucepan.
 Bring to a boil over medium heat, then reduce heat and boil gently for 1 minute.
 Spread topping mixture evenly over hot cake.

 Broil cake about 6 inches from the heat source until bubbling and golden brown, about 1 to 2 minutes. **Don't wander off!
 Watch closely as topping can burn quickly.

 Remove from oven and let cake cool on rack until cooled completely.

-This cake keeps well at room temperature for several days or you can freeze to enjoy later.Be sure to read the "Cook's Notes" in the original post, where I share some valuable tips, options, substitutions and variations for this recipe!
+This cake keeps well at room temperature for several days or you can freeze to enjoy later.Be sure to read the notes above this Recipe Card, where I share some valuable tips, options, substitutions and variations for this recipe!